maxwang967/maxwang967/README.md

 ### Recent Activities

+- I'm recently developing Python-based toolkit for travel time estimation.

-I'm recently developing Android Applications using Jetpack Compose as well as Web Applications using Django, please feel free to discuss technical issues with me by **max.chenxing.wang (at) gmail.com**.
+- I'm recently developing Android Applications using Jetpack Compose as well as Web Applications using Django.

+Please feel free to discuss technical issues with me by **max.chenxing.wang (at) gmail.com**.

 ### Hi there 👋